Updated to reflect inconsistent availability of health care services.

 Borno, Yobe, Kogi, and Northern Adamawa states – Level 4: Do Not Travel

-The security situation in these states is fluid and unpredictable due to widespread terrorist activity, inter-communal violence, and kidnapping.
+The security situation in these states is unstable and uncertain.
+This is because of widespread terrorist activity, violence between communities, and kidnapping.
 Security operations to counter these threats may occur without warning.

 Visit our website for Travel to High-Risk Areas.

-The security situation in these states is fluid and unpredictable due to widespread inter-communal violence and armed criminality, especially kidnapping and roadside banditry.
+The security situation in these states is unstable and uncertain due to civil unrest.
+Widespread violence between communities and armed crime, including kidnapping and roadside banditry.
 Security operations to counter these threats may occur without warning.

 Visit our website for Travel to High-Risk Areas.